tldr-pages/tldr/pages/linux/ip.md

 # ip

 > Show / manipulate routing, devices, policy routing and tunnels.
-> This command also has documentation about its subcommands, e.g. `ip address`.
+> Some subcommands such as `ip address` have their own usage documentation.
 > More information: <https://www.man7.org/linux/man-pages/man8/ip.8.html>.

 - List interfaces with detailed info: